 Participating in this project is completely voluntary.
 You may withdraw your child at any time for any reason.
-To withdraw from this project please send a written notice to the Newborn Screening Program, Georgia Department of Public Health, 2 Peachtree St. NW, 11th Floor, Atlanta, GA 30303.
+To withdraw from this project please send a written notice to Kelly A. Hermanns, Au.D., UNHSI Program Consultant, Georgia Department of Public Health, 2 Peachtree St. NW, 11th Floor, Atlanta, GA 30303.